Ayesha Lee: Storylines

 A former university friend of Ayesha, Fern Williams (Ellena Vincent), phones Ayesha with talk of an opportunity.
-She meets with her at Fern's office, where she offers Ayesha a job opportunity as a Project Manager for a worldwide campaign, with a large salary and travel opportunities.
+She visits Fern's office, where she offers Ayesha a job opportunity as a project manager for a worldwide campaign with a large salary and travel opportunities.
 Ayesha asks Valerie for advice, who pushes her to pursue it.
-She then meets with Zara, and tells her about the job offer, stating that if The Mill can offer a higher salary, she would consider staying out of loyalty.
-Zara takes offence to what Ayesha says, but agrees to let her work a 30-day notice.
+She then meets with Zara, and tells her about the job offer, stating that if the Mill can offer a higher salary, she would consider staying out of loyalty.
+Zara takes offence to what Ayesha says, but agrees to let her work a 30-day notice period.
 Ayesha learns that Valerie has accidentally told Bear about the job offer, who is hurt that Ayesha kept it a secret from him despite them beginning a new relationship.
-She tells Bear that the job comes with a one-year contract, and that he could hire a temporary nurse in case she wants to return.
-Ayesha then receives a call from Fern, who tells her that training for the job will start in a few days, so she meets with Zara again to inform her, who is furious with Ayesha.
-Ayesha calls Zara a "jealous old cow", and states that Zara "would grab the opportunity with two hands" if she was 20 years younger.
+She tells Bear that the job comes with a one-year contract and that he could hire a temporary nurse in case she wants to return.
+Ayesha then receives a call from Fern, who tells her that training for the job will start in a few days.
+Ayesha meets with Zara again to inform her, who is furious with Ayesha.
+Ayesha calls Zara a "jealous old cow" and states that Zara "would grab the opportunity with two hands" if she was 20 years younger.
 In return, Zara fires Ayesha.
-Ayesha tells Bear about being sacked, and he tells her that he feels Ayesha has used him for career opportunities.
-She states that she is happy with the outcome, and walks out of The Mill.
+Ayesha tells Bear about being sacked and he accuses her of using him for a career opportunity.
+She walks out, happy with her new career.
 Valerie hosts a leaving party for Ayesha, which Emma, Sid and Al Haskey (Ian Midlane) attend.
-Zara later arrives to apologise for firing Ayesha, and informs her that she always has a job at The Mill.
-After the party, Ayesha tearfully looks over photos from her time at The Mill.
+Zara later arrives to apologise for firing Ayesha and informs her that she always has a job at the Mill.
+After the party, Ayesha tearfully looks over photos from her time there.

 Reception

-For her portrayal of Ayesha, Rollins has been nominated for several awards and won one.
-She received a long-list nomination for "Best Actress" at the 2016 British Soap Awards.
-She was nominated for "Serial Drama Performance" at the 2018 National Television Awards In 2018, she won the female "Acting Performance" accolade at the RTS Midlands Awards.
-At the 2018 Inside Soap Awards, Rollins was nominated in the category of "Best Daytime Star".
-The following year, she was long-listed for a "Best Actress" nomination at the British Soap Awards.
+For her portrayal of Ayesha, Rollins was nominated for several awards and won one.
+She received a longlist nomination for Best Actress at the 2016 British Soap Awards.
+She was nominated for Serial Drama Performance at the 23rd National Television Awards In 2018, she won the female Acting Performance accolade at the RTS Midlands Awards.
+At the 2018 Inside Soap Awards, Rollins was nominated in the category of Best Daytime Star.
+The following year, she was again longlisted for a Best Actress nomination at the 2019 British Soap Awards.
 James Leyfield from the Daily Mirror believed the character was attractive, stating that "nurse Ayesha has set plenty of pulses racing at the Mill Health Centre."